 As an Edge Hill University midwifery student, learning and teaching will be facilitated by a team of highly experienced and motivated lecturers, who are all registered midwives.
 There is a commitment throughout the programme to enhance the student experience in preparation for registration with the Nursing and Midwifery Council.

 A career in midwifery can be varied, including practising in a hospital or community setting, stand-alone birth centres or independent practice.
 Opportunities to develop post registration can enable career pathways in clinical, management, teaching and research.

 The Nursing and Midwifery Council will give you detailed information about the professional codes and standards.

-Shortly after you start with us in September, you will have a week-long induction to introduce and familiarise you with University life.
+When you start with us in September, you’ll have a week-long induction to introduce and familiarise you with University life.

 Affiliation to a union body is also recommended, for example: